Skip to main content

 • Entries with the same bucket index form a linked list.

-• When a tree shrinks below 6 nodes, it converts back to a linked list.
+• Untreeification: When garbage collection or deletions shrink a bucket's tree below UNTREEIFY_THRESHOLD = 6 nodes, it converts back to a linked list.

 4. Load factor & expansion:

-• When size > threshold, the array doubles in size and all entries are rehashed.
+• When size > threshold, the array doubles in capacity and all entries are rehashed.

 Important: HashMap is not thread-safe.
 Use ConcurrentHashMap for concurrent access.